toUpperCase78/tiobe-index-ratings/README.md

 ## HEADLINES

+### August 2026: MATLAB's days seems to be numbered

+It is holidays season, even in the programming language world.
+We see some movement in the TIOBE Index, but most of the changes are further down the list.
+For instance, both OCaml and Zig have shown consistent growth over the past few months and may become new top-20 entries in the future.

+Another interesting development is MATLAB falling out of the top 20 for the first time in more than 10 yeras.
+Is this just a temporary dip, or is it the beginning of a more permanent decline?
+Personally, I believe MATLAB's days are numbered.
+One important reason is its licensing model.
+In a world where most programming languages are freely available, having to pay for a MATLAB license is becoming an increasingly significant disadvantage.
+Delphi is currently the only other programming language in the TIOBE top 20 that still requires a paid license.

+Another reason for MATLAB's gradual decline is that the language has not evolved as much as many other mainstream programming languages.
+While languages such as Python, C++, Rust, and even newer languages continue to introduce modern language features and programming paradigms, MATLAB can increasingly feel like a language from another era. _(Paul Jansen - Chief Executive Officer)_

 ### July 2026: Rust breaks into the TIOBE Index top 10

 Last month, we reported that Rust was setting new records.
 This month, the story continues: Rust has entered the TIOBE Index top 10 for the first time in its history.